 POLITICS affect our lives every day but 2019 is predicted to be unusually HOT and police may be busier than usual with crowd control and PROTECTING citizens and property so...

 PROJECT: TEMPERATURE ALARMS FOR K-9 POLICE CARS

+Here’s what you can do.
 First, understand how quickly a dog can die when trapped in a vehicle and why heat kills dogs quicker than humans.
-Dogs can’t disperse heat through sweating.
-People can and the perspiration helps cool the body.
-The sad news is that your dog has only about 5% of his body surface that is capable of releasing heat – his mouth and tongue.
-Note that children have less body surface area which is why a child will succumb to heat stroke faster than an adult.
+We sweat all over and perspiration helps cool the body.
+Your dog can only sweat through his mouth and tongue, less than 5% of his body surface.
 Here's what happens in a hot car...

 Solution.
 Organize a donation drive to help purchase squad car heat-alert systems.
-At present, the cost is roughly $1,000 per unit, installed.
+At present, the cost is roughly $1,100 per unit, installed.

-Here’s the bottom line and the top of the thermometer!
+Here’s the bottom line AND the top of the thermometer!

+The American Kennel Club supports this initiative for breed and kennel clubs.
 “K-9 officers play a valuable role in helping keep our society safe.
 This fundraiser is a great way for any organization to get involved in their community by helping their human officers keep them safe in times of extreme temperatures.”
-Brandi Hunter, Vice President, Public Relations and Communications
+Brandi Hunter, Vice President, Public Relations and Communications.

 Present this to your club members at the next meeting.
 If they approve a bulk purchase or a funding drive for local law enforcement, let us know and we’ll add it to a list of caring dog clubs that support this Project!

 Courtesy NetPlaces Network